cybr-wisp/vanguard-x/README.md

 | `azimuth` | double | Raw bearing in radians | Must be finite and within [-2π, 2π]; normalized downstream |
 | `signal_strength` | double | Observation-quality metadata | No packet-level range restriction currently applied |
 | `sequence_number` | int64 | Per-sensor sequence metadata | Must be non-negative |

 The azimuth ingress envelope is intentionally permissive enough to accept one wrapped revolution in either direction.
 Bearing residuals are normalized downstream by the estimator before the EKF update.

 Malformed or invalid reports are rejected before entering the tracking stream.

-Additional contracts for fused tracks and spatial events live in:
+Additional contracts for fused tracks and spatial events live in `vanguard-protocol/src/main/proto/`.

-`vanguard-protocol/src/main/proto/`

 ---

-## Module map
+### 08. Module map

 | Module | Responsibility | Scope |
 |---|---|---|
 | `vanguard-protocol` | Protobuf contracts for reports, fused tracks, and events | Interface boundary |